-The affirmative vote of stockholders representing at least two-thirds (2/3) of the outstanding capital stock of each corporation in the case of stock corporations or at least twothirds (2/3) of the members in the case of nonstock corporations shall be necessary for the approval of such Any dissenting plan. stockholder may exercise the right of appraisal in accordance with this Code: Provided, That if after the approval by the stockholders of such plan, the board of directors decides to abandon the plan, the right of appraisal shall be extinguished.
+The affirmative stockholders vote of representing at least two-thirds (2/3) of the outstanding capital stock of each corporation in the case of stock corporations or at least twothirds (2/3) of the members in the case of nonstock corporations shall be necessary for the approval of such plan.
+Any dissenting stockholder may exercise the right of appraisal in accordance with this Code: Provided, That if after the approval by the stockholders of such plan, the board of directors decides to abandon the plan, the right of appraisal shall be extinguished.